codemod-com/docs/blog/2023-9-25dream-migration/index.md

 For an even better user experience, install the Intuita VS Code extension from the [Visual Studio Code Marketplace](https://marketplace.visualstudio.com/items?itemName=Intuita.intuita-vscode-extension).

 After installing Intuita, navigate to your Next.js project folder and optionally create a branch dedicated to the migration.
-For our example, we used this [commit](https://github.com/intuita-inc/next.js/commit/56fcd7ac33e700236e6a37a8dac5ed9c378e0823) for the cms-wordpress.

 ### 2: Run codemods.